House on Haunted Hill (1999 film): Cast

-Rush's name "Price" as well as Rush's appearance is a nod to actor Vincent Price, who played the similar lead role, then named Frederick Loren in the original film.

 Production

-Concept
+Development

 House on Haunted Hill was the first film produced by American production company Dark Castle Entertainment.
 Joel Silver and Robert Zemeckis had discussed remaking William Castle's 1959 film as early as 1997.
 Castle's daughter Terry Castle served as co-producer on the remake.
-Director William Malone was a fan of the original film, which he had seen in his childhood, which served as the impetus for his directing.
+Director William Malone was a fan of the original film, which he had seen in his childhood.
 Malone and producer Dick Beebe worked on the film's screenplay for a year and a half.
 According to Malone, he wrote approximately twenty percent of the screenplay, though he did not take a writing credit on it.

 Co-producer Gilbert Adler noted that he felt the film was "totally different" from the original, but retained the spirit of the original, in terms of "how we're telling the story, and the basic tenets of the story itself.
 We contemporize it as much as possible."
 The unethical psychiatry methods and experimental procedures featured in the film were loosely based on medical experiments conducted by the Nazis.
+Unlike in the 1959 film, in which a supernatural element was only hinted at (and ultimately revealed to be a ruse), the reality of paranormal forces attacking the party attendees was made explicit in Beebe's screenplay.

 Casting

 Geoffrey Rush signed on to appear as Steven Price, the theme park mogul in the film.
+The Price character name, as well as some of the character's overall personality and mannerisms, are references to actor Vincent Price, who portrayed the same character—named "Frederick Loren"—in the original film.
+Malone stated that Rush was committed to the material and took the role seriously.
+Elizabeth Hurley was initially considered for the role of Evelyn Price, but by February 1999, Famke Janssen was ultimately cast in the part.

 Taye Diggs was subsequently cast as Eddie, the ex-professional baseball player attending the party, and agreed to appear in the film after Rush signed onto the project.
-Ali Larter, who had previously appeared in Varsity Blues (1999), was cast as Sara Wolfe, a woman who poses as her ex-boss, film executive Jennifer Jensen; the film marked Larter's third screen appearance.
-Famke Janssen was cast as Price's aloof wife, while Saturday Night Live star Chris Kattan was cast as Watson Pritchett, the caretaker of the building.
+Ali Larter, who had previously completed Varsity Blues (1999), was cast as Sara Wolfe, a woman who poses as her ex-boss, film executive Jennifer Jensen; the film marked Larter's third screen appearance.
+Saturday Night Live star Chris Kattan was cast as Watson Pritchett, the caretaker of the building.
 Terry Castle stated that Kattan was cast in the part for the sake of comic relief, and that the filmmakers allowed Kattan to "just [be] who he is."

+For the role of Dr. Vannacutt, the deranged head doctor of the hospital, singer Marilyn Manson was at one point considered, but Jeffrey Combs was ultimately cast in the part.